| |

 What I love about this scarf is that I can use it instead of a handbag so my hands are free for my camera.

 I keep my phone in a jeans or jacket pocket since I use it so much.
 That leaves room in the scarf pocket for my passport, my wallet, my migraine pills for just in case, and a couple of spare camera batteries.
-I’d suggest, though, that you use a small card holder and just carry necessary cards – a credit card, a bank card and a driver’s licence – and leave the store cards and such at home.
+I’d suggest, though, that you just carry a few necessary cards – a credit card, a bank card and a driver’s licence – and leave the store cards and such at home.

 Waypoint has some other travel-related products too: candles with scents based on particular cities, for example, travel journals, jewelry, and more.